 Time frames vary depending on whether you have an in-house designer or work with an outside graphic designer.
 One week to 10 days is a safe estimate.

 Step 9: More reviews!

-You may not need all reviewers here, but do dedicate at least one reviewer and one senior stakeholder to review the designed pdf.
+Dedicate at least one reviewer and one senior stakeholder to review the designed pdf.
 Changes should be primarily design-focused.
-For the sanity of your designer and writer, substantive copy edits should be completed before design.
+For the sanity of your designer and writer, all substantive copy edits should be completed before design.